zbigniewszulc/infinita-perfectio/README.md

 - __Contact Us__

-  - This page allows the user to easily contact the clinic through an interactive Contact Form.
-In order to submit the form, the user will be asked to provide their name and email address.
+  - This page allows the user to easily contact the clinic through an online Contact Form.
+In order to submit the form, the user will be asked to provide at least their name and email address.

-  - The email address, phone number and Google Maps embedded iframe is also included on the page.
+  - The clinic's email address, phone number, and embedded Google Maps iframe are also provided as an alternative contact option.
+This will allow the potential patient to select any preferred contact option and find out where the clinic is located.

 ![Contact Us Page - screenshot](assets/images/documentation/screenshot-contact-us.png)